iann0036/tf-cfn-provider/docs/providers/aws/RamResourceShare.md

 # Terraform::AWS::RamResourceShare

-Provides a Resource Access Manager (RAM) resource share.
+Manages a Resource Access Manager (RAM) Resource Share.
+To association principals with the share, see the [`Terraform::AWS::RamPrincipalAssociation` resource](/docs/providers/aws/r/ramPrincipalAssociation.html).
+To associate resources with the share, see the [`awsRamResourceAssociation` resource](/docs/providers/aws/r/ram_resource_association.html).

 ## Properties